apigear-io/apigear-docs/docs/maker/rules.md

 - `source`: source path inside the templates directory.
 - `target`: target template string inside the output directory.
-- `overwrite`: if true, the document will be overwritten when re-generated, which is the default.
+- `force`: if true, the document will be forced to be overwritten when re-generated.
 - `raw`: if true, document will be just copied and not treated as template.
 Raw if off by default.
--